-Japan has a history of “pottery” for over 10,000 years.
-There is an almost endless variety of forms and styles, which can be confusing until you realize that each evolved individually in different parts of Japan.
+The history of pottery in Japan dates back over 10,000 years.
+There is an almost endless variety of forms and styles of pottery, each of which have developed in different areas of Japan.

-Japanese say that they eat with their eyes.
-That said, tableware plays an important role in Japan, in adding extra flavour to the food served on it.
+Japanese people often say that they “eat with their eyes.”
+Basically, it means that tableware plays an important role in Japan, in adding extra flavour to the food served on it.

-Also, Japanese tableware is made of ceramics and some are made from local woods.
-On the contrary, Western tableware is made of porcelain.
+Japanese tableware mostly comprises ceramic ware, although some items are also made from local wood.
+In contrast, Western tableware is often made of porcelain.

 Development of Japanese pottery